Railbanking: In the United States

-A single section of a route changed in this way could have serious consequences for the viability of a restoration of a service, with the costs of repurchasing the land or right-of-way or of restoring the site to its former condition outweighing the economic benefit.
+A single section of a route changed in this way could have serious consequences for the viability of a restoration of rail service, with the costs of repurchasing the land or right-of-way or of restoring the site to its former condition outweighing the economic benefit.
 Over the full length of a railway's route with many different owners, the reopening costs could be considerable.

-In 2017 the STB ruled that Neosho County in Kansas violated the Trails Act when it foreclosed on and sold three parcels of railbanked land where each spanned the full width of the right-of-way.
+In 2017 the STB ruled that Neosho County, Kansas, violated the Trails Act when it foreclosed on and sold three parcels of railbanked land where each spanned the full width of the right-of-way.
 The county's sales of the parcels were preempted by federal law and were vacated to keep the rail line available for reactivation.

-By designating the route as railbanked, these complications are avoided and the costs of maintaining a right-of-way are removed from the railway operator.
-In the United States, land transferred to rail banks is held by local, state or federal governments and many railbanked rail corridors have been reused as trails.

 In the United Kingdom

-In the United Kingdom, thousands of miles (kilometers) of railway were closed under the Beeching Axe cuts in the 1960s and while several of these routes have subsequently been reopened, none were formally treated as land banks in the US manner.
-The Beeching closures were driven by the government's desire to reduce expenditure on railways, and so most lines were offered for sale to the highest bidder, a process which frequently led to great fragmentation in the ownership of former UK railway lines and reuse of the land for entirely different purposes.
+In the United Kingdom, thousands of miles (kilometers) of railway were closed under the Beeching Axe cuts in the 1960s.
+While several of these routes have subsequently been reopened, none were formally treated as land banks in the US manner.
+The Beeching closures were driven by the government's desire to reduce expenditure on railways, and so most lines were offered for sale to the highest bidder, a process that frequently led to great fragmentation in the ownership of former UK railway lines and reuse of the land for entirely different purposes.
 The Ryle Telescope on the former Oxford–Cambridge Varsity Line is possibly the most extreme example, but commercial and residential developments are common.